 - To meet the sales targets the employees sell the products through the grey market in order to reduce the cost of the product.

-- The 1st most important disadvantage is that it effects the companies and the industrial profitability
+- The 1st most important disadvantage is that it affects the companies and the industrial profitability

 - The company’s brand image and reputation come at stake for the grey marketers can also supply products that are not original